vittorioromeo/unosolo/README.md

 ## Disclaimer

 This is my first Rust project, mainly created to start getting used to the language.
-The code quality is horrible, the algorithm used to create and traverse the `#include` graph is suboptimal, and only *header-only* libraries with relative `#include "..."` directives are currently supported.

 My intention is to improve `unosolo` as I get better with Rust and the final goal is being able to successfully use it on popular libraries.

 I also do not encourage people to create single-header libraries and use those in their projects: they're mainly useful when dealing with very complicated build systems or when experimenting on an online compiler that doesn't allow users to easily import multiple files.